What Caused the Air Conditioner Sounds Like Running Water?

 Air Conditioner and Portable AC Sounds Like Running Water

-An air conditioner works with a refrigerant that evaporates to create cooling air.
+An air conditioning unit works with a refrigerant that evaporates in the evaporator coil to create cooling air.
 As the liquid refrigerant converts to gas, the heat in the air gets absorbed and cooled down before passing out from the coil.
-This process commonly doesn’t produce any annoying noise, but if you start hearing water noises such as dripping or running water, you might want to observe what caused it.
+During this process, if you notice sounds like water, such as a dripping noise or water dripping, it could indicate an issue.

 Initially, some factors cause your AC sounds like running water.
 The first and most common problem is a clog in the air filter.
 It can happen when you put the portable AC in a setting that allows dirt to enter the system.